zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

   grep xx_ /etc/locale.gen  # Works in Debian and Ubuntu
   ```

-* Go to the *share* and use an existing PO file, say sv.po, and make a copy
+* Go to the *share* directory and use an existing PO file, say sv.po, and make a
-  of that to the new file name.
-Update it and "add" it to git before working
+  copy of that to the new file name.
+Update it and "add" it to `git` before
-  on it.
+  working on it.
   ```
   cd share
   cp sv.po xx.po